spiral/docs/security/authentication.md

 }
 ```

-In order to authenticate user for the following requests you must create token with the payload compatible with your
+To authenticate the user for the following requests, you must create token with the payload compatible with your
 `ActorProviderInterface` (userID => id).

 We will need an instance of `AuthContextInterface` and `TokenStorageInterface`